mlh758/Blog/content/blog/p-lang.md

 test machines are defined that provide different scenarios to run through.
 This also shows the module/substitution system in action.

 Machines communicate by passing events asynchronously.
 There are mechanisms for non-determinism which provide branching points in the state space to be searched.
 These arbitrary decision points are like a user rampaging through all the weird edge cases in your application as fast as they can and are really helpful for uncovering subtle concurrency issues.
+Where a unit or integration test defines a specific scenario and makes assertions about it, a model defines the scope of possible actions.
+The spec then defines properties that must hold while the system executes.
+Tests in this way are much more exploratory.

 Correctness can be enforced _within_ your state machines with the `assert` keyword.
 You can also provide monitor machines defined as `spec SomeMachineName observes e1, e2, e3... {}`.
 These are also just state machines but they can see events other machines are sending and assert errors too.
-These monitor machines assert liveness by entering a state annoted with `hot`.
+These monitor machines assert liveness by entering a state annotated with `hot`.
 If a monitor stays in a hot state for too long, the test will fail with a liveness error.
 Hot states ensure your program is making progress rather than just passing by ignoring all the events.

 ### The most basic example